Vigneshgvs/web102_prework/README.md

-# WEB102 Prework - _Name of App Here_
+# WEB102 Prework - _Sea Monster Crowdfunding_

-Submitted by: **Your Name Here**
+Submitted by: **Vignesh Gunasekaran**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **12** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] The introduction section explains the background of the company and how many games remain unfunded.
+- [x] The introduction section explains the background of the company and how many games remain unfunded.
-- [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+- [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-- [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+- [x] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-- [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+- [x] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.

 The following **optional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Our-Games in nav bar
+- [x] 3 Filter button colors
+- [x] Modal for each game card

 ## Video Walkthrough